Krishnaraj-06/KadalLink/README.md

 KadalLink is a tech-driven platform built to empower coastal fishermen of Tamil Nadu.
 It enhances safety, improves resource efficiency, and boosts sustainability using a combination of real-time tracking, weather forecasts, and community features.

-> 🏆 Hackathon Project • Made with ❤️ by Team KadalLink
+> 🏆 Hackathon Project • Made with ❤️ by Team WannaBeCoders

 ---